 Notification of Outcome

-The responding party will receive an outcome letter following a Conduct Meeting or Discipline Review Committee hearing.
+The responding party will receive an outcome letter following an Accountability Meeting or Accountability Panel hearing.
 The outcome letter will include the finding for each allegation and any sanctions applied.
 Copies of outcome letters are placed in the responding party's file.
 When parent/guardian notification is part of the sanction, a copy of this letter is also sent to the parent/guardian address on file.

-The responding party has the right to request an appeal once a Case Administrator or Discipline Review Committee has rendered a decision.
+The responding party has the right to request an appeal once an Accountability Facilitator or Accountability Panel has rendered a decision.
 The outcome letter will include instructions for submitting an appeal request.
 Appeal requests must be submitted by 4 pm on the seventh calendar day following the delivery of the outcome letter.
 The appeal request must include: